Bisimulation for quantum processes: Preliminaries

 A quantum {\it measurement} is described by a collection $\{M_m\}$ of measurement operators, where the indices $m$ refer to the measurement outcomes.
 It is required that the measurement operators satisfy the completeness equation $\sum_{m}M_m^{\dag}M_m=I_\h$.
 If the system is in state $\rho$, then the probability that measurement result $m$ occurs is given by and the state of the post-measurement system is $M_m\rho M_m^{\dag}/p(m).$

 A particular case of measurement is {\it projective measurement} which is usually represented by a Hermitian operator.
-Let $M$ be a Hermitian operator and its spectral decomposition.
+Let $M$ be a Hermitian operator and

+its spectral decomposition.
 Obviously, the projectors $\{E_m:m\in spec(M)\}$ form a quantum measurement.
 If the state of a quantum system is $\rho$, then the probability that result $m$ occurs when measuring $M$ on the system is $p(m)=\tr(E_m\rho),$ and the post-measurement state of the system is $E_m\rho E_m/p(m).$ Note that for each outcome $m$, the map is again a super-operator by Kraus Theorem; it is not trace-preserving in general.

+Let $M$ be a projective measurement with Eq.(\ref{eq:specdec}) its spectral decomposition.
+We call $M$ non-degenerate if for any $m\in spec(M)$, the corresponding projector $E_{m}$ is 1-dimensional; that is, all eigenvalues of $M$ are non-degenerate.
+Non-degenerate measurement is obviously a very special case of general quantum measurement.
+However, when an ancilla system lying at a fixed state is provided, non-degenerate measurements together with unitary operators are sufficient to implement general measurements.
+For convenience of the readers, we elaborate the simulation process here.
+Suppose we are given a quantum system, which we call the principle system in the following, and want to perform a measurement $\{M_{m}\}$ on it.
+To do this, we introduce an ancilla system having an orthonormal basis $\{|m\>\}$ in one-to-one correspondence with the possible outcomes of the measurement.
+Let the fixed state of the ancilla system be $|0\>$.
+We define an operator $U$ such that for any $|\psi\>$,